Our Scientific Program

 The BCLQ is at the core of a major genomic and personalized medicine program for acute leukemia : The Leucegene Project, grouping together researchers from the Institute for Research in Immunology and Cancer (IRIC) and Hôpital Maisonneuve-Rosemont (HMR) affiliated with Université de Montréal, and from other research institutes affiliated to Université Laval and McGill.

-Blood tumors studied include acute leukemias, myelodysplastic syndromes, myelomas, and lymphoproliferative diseases.
+Blood tumors studied include acute leukemias (scientific priority), myelodysplastic syndromes, myelomas, and lymphoproliferative diseases.
 These specimens are collected and cryopreserved in accordance with the Standard Operating Procedures of the CTRNet.
-They are characterized by morphology, immunophenotyping (flow cytometry), and standard and molecular cytogenetics (FISH, spectral karyotyping /SKY).
+They are characterized by morphology, immunophenotyping (flow cytometry), standard and molecular cytogenetics and mutation profile.

 A banking program for pediatric acute myeloid leukemia samples started in 2010 with a grant from the Cole Foundation.

 The normal DNA extracted from buccal swabs or saliva is preserved for the majority of samples stored in the bank.
-A report of the tests performed at the Quebec Leukemia Cell Bank laboratory is prepared for the treating hematologist, provided the patient has given his/her consent.
 Annually, the cell bank receives 150 to 200 specimens of malignant blood diseases from ten university and regional hospitals.

 Data including laboratory tests and clinical parameters for each sample is indexed in a computerized databank.
 The programming of the clinical databank was carried out in collaboration with Le Groupe d’étude en oncologie du Québec.